 Besides using molecular evolutionary approaches, we wish to include data from our closest living relatives, the non-human primates (NHP), as they also exhibit a fascinating MHC polymorphism that merits to be analysed in parallel and will contribute to better understand how evolution shaped the immune genes in humans.

 - We encourage laboratories to submit high-resolution HLA population data, from a minimum 2nd-field level molecular typing to full-gene DNA sequencing.
 Our objective is to extend the HLA diversity maps built during previous workshops to additional populations/regions worldwide and to refine these maps by including as much as possible full-gene (i.e. exons, introns and UTRs) nucleotide information.
 Useful datasets may include both anthropologically-defined populations and donor registry samples.

-- We encourage researchers that investigate non human primates (NHP)-MHC or have NHP-MHC available at the molecular level, to submit these data.
+- We encourage researchers that investigate NHP-MHC or have NHP-MHC available at the molecular level, to submit these data.
 Our objective is to include as much NHP data to the analyses, which will add in the understanding of the evolution of the primate MHC genes.